liquidprompt/liquidprompt/docs/functions/data/vcs.rst

 .. note::
    Fossil does not support unique tags.
-Fossil tags can refer to multiple checkin IDs, so a matching tag is not a useful unique ID.
+Fossil tags can refer to multiple check-in IDs, so a matching tag is not a useful unique ID.

 .. note::
    Fossil does not support remote tracking branches.
 Fossil by default keeps the